 Well, if it’s within one company, a recruiter or HR representative may think that you are a jack of all trades, but a master of none.
 Or, if you apply to every job out there and can’t remember what jobs and at what companies you have applied to, a recruiter will be slightly turned off if they call you for an impromptu telephone interview (also called a phone screen) only to find out you are a rapid resume firer and can’t remember what jobs you have applied for.
 Know exactly what jobs you have applied for and the reasons why you have applied for them in the first place.
-A common phone screen interview question that a recruiter or HR rep will ask is “why did you apply for this position”.
-When an applicant responds with… “sorry, what company are you calling from?”… or “what position was it that I applied for at your company?”, it looks B.A.D.
+A common phone screen interview question that a recruiter or HR rep will ask is “why did you apply for this position” be prepared by knowing exactly why you were interested in the company and position.

 Download this Job Application Tracking Spreadsheet to organize your job search and prepare yourself for phone screens – so you don’t get caught being a rapid resume firer.